 In this section we describe two high level software systems within the robot: vision and behavior based navigation and manipulation.
-The vision system, running on a Linux based laptop, interfaces to the behavior based system via messaging along a serial port to one STACK and through the token ring network connecting STACKS.
-The behavior based navigation and behavior based manipulation run on these same separate STACKs and communicate via the token ring.
+The vision system, running on the the Linux based laptop interfaces to the behavior based system via messaging along a serial port to one STACK and through the token ring network connecting STACKS.
+The behavior based navigation and manipulation is handled with separate STACKS that also use the token ring network.